NATIONAL NETBALL - NBC SVG

-On Saturday afternoon, in the National Netball Championships at the Kingstown Netball Centre in New Montrose, Combined Schools beat Maple (4) 28-11 in the Marlene Arthur 2nd Division, while Cash Wiz Green Hill Sports and Cultural Club defeated Nice Radio Clinchers 54-52.
-Also, North Leeward Stars defeated National Properties Netters 48-43 in the Joyce Frank 3rd Division.
+In the Joyce Frank 3rd Division of the Flow National Netball Championships, Combined Schools defeated X-Ceed Sports Club 18-11 yesterday at the Kingstown Netball Center in New Montrose.

+National Properties Netters won yesterday afternoon’s other match, beating Island Blends Maple 35-30 in the Marlene Arthur 2nd Division.

-This afternoon at 5:00, JDS Success Radio Netters (1) will meet YAMM Dynamic Girls in the Joyce Frank 3rd Division, and at 5:45, French Verandah X-Ceed will oppose SVG General Services Strikers in the Marlene Arthur 2nd Division.
-The matches will be at the Kingstown Netball Center in New Montrose.
+At 5:00 this afternoon, Maple (4) will meet JDS Success Radio Netters in the Joyce Frank 3rd Division, and at 6:00 this evening, North Leeward Stars will play against Nice Radio Clinchers (2) in the Marlene Arthur 2nd Division at the Kingstown Netball Centre in New Montrose.

 Advertisement